Experience and risk management key in Florida: Kroll

-Experienced leadership and risk management practices will be key differentiators for Florida homeowner insurers as they seek to navigate deteriorating underwriting conditions in the state, according to Kroll Bond Rating Agency (KBRA).
+While a soft reinsurance market is positively impacting the Florida homeowners' space, experienced leadership and risk management will be key differentiators as carriers navigate deteriorating underwriting conditions, according to Kroll Bond Rating Agency (KBRA).

-In a report on the Sunshine State market the firm noted that Florida writers continue to face challenges from underwriting results "dampened by non-catastrophe losses" that have been driven by assignment of benefits (AOB) related claims.
+The firm said that it believes that investment-grade financial strength ratings are achievable for insurers concentrated in the state.

-It noted that plentiful reinsurance capacity and favourable pricing terms had been...
+Click to enlarge "To that end, strong balance sheets, proactive and effective risk management, and favourable operating fundamentals are essential elements," it said in a report on...

 If you are a non-subscriber but would like to be able to view this article, then please go to our Publications page for further information on joining our readership